microchip-pic-avr-examples/avr64ea48-ammonia-fusa-demo-mplab-mcc/README.md

 ### Errors

 If at any point during the above an error occurs, the system will enter a fault state, where it will blink the LED and sound the buzzer in a pattern.
 The message `SYSTEM FAULT` is printed to the UART once every 10 seconds.
+This is an infinite loop, and can only be exited by power-cycling the microcontroller or by pulling the hardware reset on PF6 to ground.

+*Note:* Button 2 will not reset the microcontroller when in this state.

 ## System States